robertmand/FAIR-DaSH/_episodes/ep2.md

 >> 4- Recommendations of what to read next and references to your reading
 >> ![Figure 2.
 FAIRcookbook recipes structure](../fig/img4.png)
 >>
->> As we explained before the structure of the recipe so let's look for the suitable recipe in the FAIRcookbook
+>> As we explained the structure of the recipe so let's look for the suitable recipe in the FAIRcookbook
 >> So as you navigate the homepage of FAIRcookbook, you will find different tabs that covers each of FAIR
 >> principles, so for instance, if you want recipes on **Accessibility** of FAIR, you will find all recipes
 >> that can help you make your data accessible.